 Previously, she was an Associate Professor of Gender and Women’s Studies and Affiliate Associate Professor in the Language, Literacy and Culture Program and the Asian Studies Program at the University of Maryland, Baltimore County.

-In addition to my research on transnational migration, I write about South Asian community formation and activism.
-I am the co-author of the book Roots and Reflections: South Asians in the Pacific Northwest (University of Washington Press, 2013) with Nalini Iyer, the former oral historian for the South Asian Oral History Project, and the co-chair of the South Asian American Digital Archive’s Academic Council.
-I have written for and appeared in news outlets such as The Conversation, NPR, The Society Pages, AsiaGlobal Online, the Indian Express, and The Seattle Times.
+In addition to her research on transnational migration, she writes about South Asian culture, community formation and activism.
+She has partnered with the South Asian American Policy & Research Institute, written for, and appeared in news outlets such as NPR, The Conversation, The Society Pages, AsiaGlobal Online, the Indian Express, Quartz, and The Seattle Times.

 Currently, she and her writing partner, Shiwani Srivastava, have an animated feature film in development with ReelFX and a television pilot in development with Gunpowder & Sky.